muxinc/media-chrome/docs/src/pages/en/migration/from-0.x-to-1.0.md

 ## Working with themes

-All of the prior callotus about component attribute names, CSS variables, and the like, will need to be updated on any corresponding themes usage.
+All of the prior callouts about component attribute names, CSS variables, and the like, will need to be updated on any corresponding themes usage.
 In addition, just like our other components, all of our "official" themes that come with Media Chrome have been updated to have `lowercase` attribute names instead of `kebab-case`.
 For example,

 **Before**